Skip to content. |

-The Ethox Centre is a multidisciplinary bioethics research centre in the University of Oxford’s Department of Public Health.
+The Ethox Centre is a multidisciplinary bioethics research centre in the University of Oxford’s Nuffield Department of Population Health.
 It aims to improve ethical standards in healthcare practice and in medical research through education, research, and the provision of ethics support to health professionals and medical researchers.

 The Ethox Centre aims in all its activities to be close to practice and seeks to engage with ethical issues faced by real world actors in real world settings.
 An implication of this is that the Centre places particular value on approaches to research bringing together empirical social science research and ethical analysis.

 The Centre’s research activities focus on four areas: clinical ethics; research ethics; global health ethics; and population health ethics.

 The Global Health Bioethics Network is a five-year programme to carry out ethics research and build ethics capacity across the Wellcome Trust’s Major Overseas Programmes (MOPs) in Kenya, Malawi, South Africa, Thailand-Laos, and Viet Nam.
 The Network is funded by a Wellcome Trust Strategic Award to the Ethox Centre and its partners at the MOPs.